fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v2.1.0/Get-AzureRmApiManagementPolicy.md

 ### -SaveAs
 Specifies the file path to save the result to.
-If you do not specify this parameter the result is pipelined as a sting.
+If you do not specify this parameter the result is pipelined as a string.

 ```yaml
 Type: String